 Instances of counseling student academic or non-academic misconduct should be reported, in writing, to the Program Coordinator.
-Next steps will be guided by the University of Cincinnati Student Code of Conduct (http://www.uc.edu/conduct/Code_of_Conduct.html).
+Next steps will be guided by the University of Cincinnati Student Code of Conduct.

 FIELD PLACEMENT

 General Policies

 Field Practicum and all Master's Internship courses require that the student be placed in a field experience site.
 All students must complete 3 semester credits (150 clock hours) of a Field Practicum placement prior to proceeding to Internship.
 The Field Practicum will consist of 150 hours related to working as a counselor.
 At least 40 of these hours must be direct client contact hours.
 For a description of what are considered client contact hours, please see Appendix G.